edge-cloud/www.edge-cloud.net/_posts/2013-06-13-arista-veos-on-vmware-esx.md

   * The bootloader: Aboot-veos-2.0.8.iso
   * The actual vEOS image as a VMDK: EOS-4.12.0-veos.vmdk

 Note: This guide is current as of June 13, 2013.
 I have used the latest available vEOS VMDK file.
-You might want to check if a newer vEOS files <a href="https://www.arista.com/en/support" target="_blank">was published</a> in the meantime.
+You might want to check if a newer vEOS files [was published](https://www.arista.com/en/support) in the meantime.

 **Build a base VM image in vSphere**